sandro-roth/Heart_Disease_Prediction/README.md

 This Project aims to develop a model for predicting heart disease.
 It uses different Classification Algorithms from sklearn.
 For the current state of the Project 3 Models are applied (Logistic Regression, k-Nearest Neighbors and Random Forest).
-The origin of the Data is UCI Heart Disease Dataset [https://archive.ics.uci.edu/dataset/45/heart+disease]
+The origin of the Data is the UCI Heart Disease Dataset [https://archive.ics.uci.edu/dataset/45/heart+disease]

 ## Table of Contents
 - [Installation](#installation)